 Beautiful yellow-colored Theatine Church of Munich

-Theatinekirche is an unmissable, yellow-colored Catholic church right in the middle of Munich.
-It is located just 5 minutes away from the glamorous Munich Residenz.
+Theatinekirche is an unmissable, yellow-colored Catholic church in Munich.
+It is just five minutes away from the glamorous Munich Residenz.

-Also read: 25 Amazing places to visit in Munich
+📖 Read Next: 25 Amazing Places to Visit in Munich

 Church of the Savior – Salvatorkirche